Blog

 • 2 teacher recommendations + 1 counselor recommendation

-• English proficiency scores (TOEFL/IELTS/Duolingo)
+• English proficiency scores (TOEFL/IELTS/Duolingo) if English is not your native language

 • You must indicate which of the 4 undergraduate schools you are applying to